Daringdeveloper2001/Daringdeveloper2001/README.md

 - 👋 Hi, I’m @Daringdeveloper2024
-- 👀 I’m interested in data science and cybersecurity
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning c,python
 - 💞️ I’m looking to collaborate on hackathons and competitive programming
 - 📫 you can reach me ...